Field Sobriety Testing in Pennsylvania

 - Walk and Turn (WAT) – If a person is impaired, he or she may have difficulty with tasks that use simple mental and physical exercises.
 In the walk and turn test, the suspected impaired driver is evaluated on eight indicators of impairment during a simple test.

 - One- Leg Stand (OLS) – In the one-leg stand test, an officer times the suspect standing with his or her foot about 6 inches off the ground for 30 seconds while looking for four indicators of impairment.

-If you suspect that your test or the results may be invalid, it is critical to retain the skilled help of one of our Philadelphia DUI defense attorneys at Krasner & Long, LLC as soon as possible.
+If you suspect that your test or the results may be invalid, it is critical to retain the skilled help of Philadelphia DUI defense attorney Lloyd Long as soon as possible.

 How Our Philadelphia Criminal Defense Attorneys Can Help